-The purchase of items five thousand dollars (\$5,000) up to fifty thousand dollars (\$50,000) shall require approval from the City Manager.
-The ultimate responsibility for all purchases for the City of Lago Vista is held by the City Manager.
-The City Manager shall propose rules and regulations for approval by the City Council for the purchase and procurement of all goods and services, which shall be followed by all City employees.
+The purchase of items or services valued at five thousand dollars (\$5,000) up to one hundred thousand dollars (\$100,000), except for non-budgeted amounts exceeding fifty thousand dollars (\$50,000), shall require approval from the City Manager.

+The City Manager holds ultimate responsibility for all purchases made on behalf of the City of Lago Vista.
+The City Manager shall establish and propose rules and regulations, subject to City Council approval, governing the purchase and procurement of all goods and services.
+These approved procedures shall be followed by all City employees.

-The City Manager possesses the sole authority for any deviation from purchasing regulations.
-If improper purchasing practices occur, the City Manager may take disciplinary action upon the individual and/or department.
-Disciplinary action shall be in the form of restricted purchasing privileges, restitution, suspension, termination, or any other action deemed appropriate by the City Manager.
+The City Manager has the sole authority to approve any deviation from established purchasing regulations.
+If improper purchasing practices occur, the City Manager may take disciplinary action against the responsible individual and/or department.
+Disciplinary measures may include restricted purchasing privileges, restitution, suspension, termination, or any other action deemed appropriate by the City Manager.